1. ENTRY TO THE COURT REPORTER AND COURT ARTIST COMPETITIONS

 2. ENTRY REQUIREMENTS

 Each school is entitled two student submissions per competition.
-Students have to be from the same year group as the main mock trial team.
 Student entrants may be from the team itself or the wider school.

 3. PREPARATION: RESOURCES

-Once you have been successful with your application and been allocated a local/regional heat, you will receive two guides for each competition.
+Once you have been allocated a local/regional heat, you will receive one guide for each competition.
 You must ensure that students who are interested in the individual competitions receive the appropriate competition guide so they can adequately prepare.

 4. HEAT DAY: WHAT HAPPENS?